Discover all you need to know about sending your child to primary school in Spain, be it state-funded, private, religious, or international schools.

 As well as Catholic colegios concertados, Spain has many private and international schools from other Christian churches and a few Jewish schools.

-Waldorf–Steiner Schools are another type of method school, of which there are around 77 in Spain.
+Waldorf–Steiner schools are another type of method school, of which there are over 70 in Spain.
 These schools encourage children to discover the world around them through their senses and experimenting.
 Additionally, there is a strong focus on nature and artistic skills.

 International schools in Spain